UNION PARTICIPATION AND RESOURCES Sample Clauses

 Related to UNION PARTICIPATION AND RESOURCES

-• Community Participation Goods and works required for Part A.1 of the Project shall be procured in accordance with procedures acceptable to the Association.
-Part D: Review by the Association of Procurement Decisions
+• Community Participation Goods, works, and services required for Part B.2 of the Project may be procured on the basis of community participation in accordance with rules and procedures acceptable to the Association, as set forth in the PIP.

 • Financial Participation Prohibited Under Section 2155.004, Texas Government Code (relating to financial participation in preparing solicitations), Contractor certifies that the individual or business entity named in this Contract and any related Solicitation Response is not ineligible to receive this Contract and acknowledges that this Contract may be terminated and payment withheld if this certification is inaccurate.